The EBC Trek from Phaplu

 The trek from Phaplu to Everest Base Camp is one of the classic hikes without Lukla flight.
 The trek begin from heart the Sherpa town Salleri to the Mt.
 Everest Base Camp.
-From Namche Bazaar, the EBC trek connecting to the classic Everest trek towards to Base Camp and the highest view point Kala Patthar.
+From Namche Bazaar, the EBC classic Everest trek towards to Base Camp and the highest view point Kala Patthar.

 After a few days of a trek from Junbashi, Nunthala, Kharikhola, Bupsa, and Paiya you will connect the popular trail to Namche village.
 After that, keep continuing trek up to Everest Base Camp and back to Lukla then fly out to Kathmandu.